London Samurai Rovers F.C.

 London Samurai Rovers Football Club is a football club based in Hanworth, London, England.
 They are currently members of the and play at Rectory Meadow, groundsharing with Hanworth Villa.

 History

 London Samurai United, a club formed for the Japanese diaspora in London, were formed in 2017, being placed in the Middlesex County League Division One.
 A year later, the club merged with JL Rovers, renaming themselves to London Samurai Rovers, stepping up to the Premier Division.
 In 2021, the club was admitted into the Combined Counties League Division One.

 Ground

 The club played at Twyford Avenue Sports Ground in Acton during their time in the Middlesex County League.
-In July 2021, London Samurai Rovers announced they would be groundsharing with Hanworth Villa at Rectory Meadow for the upcoming season.
+In July 2021, London Samurai Rovers announced they would be groundsharing with Hanworth Villa at Rectory Meadow for the 2021–22 season.